omerbsezer/Fast-Terraform/README.md

 Why should we use / learn Terraform?
 - Terraform is cloud-agnostic (in-dependent of Cloud Provider: AWS, Azure, Google Cloud) and popular tool to create/provision Cloud Infrastructure resources / objects (e.g. Virtual Private Cloud, Virtual Machines, Lambda, etc.)
-  - Similar to Native Infrastructure as Code: CloudFormation (AWS), Resource Manager (Azure), Google Cloud Deployment Manager (Google Cloud)
+  - Similar to Native Infrastructure as Code (IaC): CloudFormation (AWS), Resource Manager (Azure), Google Cloud Deployment Manager (Google Cloud)
 - It is free, open source (https://github.com/hashicorp/terraform) and has a large community with enterprise support options.
-- Commands, tasks, codes turn into the Infrastructure As Code (IaC).
+- Commands, tasks, codes turn into the IaC.
   - With IaC, tasks is savable, versionable, repetable and testable.
   - With IaC, desired configuration is defined as 'Declerative Way'.
 - **Agentless:** Terraform doesn’t require any software to be installed on the managed infrastructure